MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 ### Exposing source metadata

-In addition to the message value, Materialize can expose the message key and other source metadata fields to SQL.
+In addition to the message value, Materialize can expose the message key, headers and other source metadata fields to SQL.

 #### Key